b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 Uchtdorf gave a talk called [Fourth Floor, Last Door](https://www.churchofjesuschrist.org/study/general-conference/2016/10/fourth-floor-last-door?lang=eng), which I remember listening to as a heartwarming tale about perseverance, and caring for those outside of convenient reach.
 If you were to open up the "related content" on the page, either on mobile or on a browser, you see the footnotes referenced.
 This talk has an unusual number of citations of the *New International Version*.
 Check for yourself.

-This isn't some groundbreaking discovery hidden from the unwitting masses, of course&mdash;I simply find it noteworthy that so much of church leadership demands KJV exclusivity, and this is an exception.
+This isn't some groundbreaking discovery hidden from the unwitting masses, of course.
+I simply find it noteworthy that so much of church leadership demands KJV exclusivity, and this is an exception.

 &nbsp;